carlonicora/RAW/jinx.md

 Every character is identified by three main traits.

 - **Body** identifies everything related to strength, agility, health.
-- **Mind** defines the intellectual capabilities.
+- **Mind** defines intellectual capabilities.
-- **Spirit** is used for the characters self esteem, confidence and presence.
+- **Spirit** is used for the characters self-esteem, confidence and presence.

 Every player has 30 points to divide in the three traits of their character.
 The limit helps create a character that can have strength and weaknesses alike.

 #### Abilities

 Every character possesses a list of abilities.
 These are the things a character know how to do.
-The abilities defines the character, as Jinx does not have the notion of class.
+The abilities define the character, as Jinx does not have the notion of class.

 Each ability is linked to one of the three main traits.
 The trait defines the initial value for each ability.

 At the beginning of the game, each character possesses five abilities of their choice.
 The player has 60 points to distribute in the five abilities, with a limit of 20 points in each ability.

-The list of available abilities are found below.
+The list of available abilities is found below.

 #### Talents

 Some abilities, when mastered over 50 points, offers some unique talents.
-Differently from traits and abilities, talents do not have any value, they are just capabilities that expands the abilities themselves.
-For example, a character whose melee ability of 50 or more can chose to master a double attack.
+Differently, from traits and abilities, talents do not have any value, they are just capabilities that expand the abilities themselves.
+For example, a character whose melee ability of 50 or more can choose to master a double attack.

-The list of talents is available with the list of attributes.
+The list of talents is available with a list of attributes.

 #### List of Abilities